SERVING BOSTON

 Victory Generation

-Cultivating, strengthening and developing the social, emotional intelligence and cognitive skills of Boston’s youth 2.9 – 22 years of age.
+Cultivating, strengthening, and developing the social, emotional intelligence, and cognitive skills of Boston’s youth 5 – 12 years of age.

 Vacation Bible School

-The Black Ministerial Alliance is partnering with 10 churches to host Vacation Bible School for the youth and families of our community.
+The BMA Tenpoint partners with churches to host Vacation Bible School for the youth and families of our communities.

 Reducing health disparities in the Black community, particularly in the urban congregations of Boston and the local communities they serve.